inducingchaos/raycast-spotify-extension/INFINITE_FETCH_IMPLEMENTATION.md

-# Spotify Library Track Pagination Implementation
+# Spotify Library Infinite Fetch Implementation

+## Overview

+This implementation adds infinite fetching and caching to Spotify's library sections, starting with tracks.
+This pattern can be applied to other library sections (playlists, albums, etc.) in the future.

 ## Current Issues